Phyks/ampache_react/README.md

 The supported browsers should be:

 * `IE >= 9` (previous versions of IE are no longer supported by Microsoft)
-* Any recent version of any other browser.
+* Any last three versions of major browsers (> 1% net share).
+* No support provided for Opera Mini.

 If you experience any issue, please report :)